zce/caz/README.md

 To create and distribute your own template, please refer to the [How to create template](docs/create-template.md).

-> Maybe fork an official template is a better decision.
+> Maybe fork an official template is also a good decision.

 ### Configuration